-The Aspen Grove Project is located in southern British Columbia, near the city of Merritt and is 100% owned by Kaizen.
-It comprises approximately 112 km2 (11,237 ha) and covers part of an extensive belt of porphyry coppergold mineralization hosted by Early Triassic Nicola Group volcanic rocks and Late Triassic to Early Jurassic intrusions.
+The Aspen Grove Project is located in southern British Columbia, near the city of Merritt, and is 100%-owned by Kaizen through its wholly-owned subsidiary KZD Aspen Grove Holding Ltd. It comprises 29 claims totaling approximately 112 km2 which will remain valid through to 2027, and covers part of an extensive belt of porphyry copper-gold mineralization hosted by Early Triassic Nicola Group volcanic rocks and Late Triassic to Early Jurassic intrusions.
+Three of the claims (13.75km2) are subject to a 2% net smelter return royalty, 1% of which can be purchased at any time for \$3.0 million.